 Harbin Ice and Snow World is part of the larger Harbin Ice Festival that runs from late December until March every year in northern China.
-It houses a collection of famous buildings from around the world, all made entirely of ice!
+It houses a collection of famous landmarks made entirely of ice!

-Update: The 39th Annual Harbin Ice and Snow Festival will officially open on 5th January 2023.
-However, the main site will be open to visitors from late December (usually on or around the 25th).
+Update: The 40th Annual Harbin Ice and Snow Festival will officially open on 5th January 2024.
+However, the main site will be open to visitors from 20th December 2023.

-What’s New for Harbin Ice Festival in 2023?
+What’s New for the Harbin Ice Festival in 2024?

 Ferris Wheel